 3. Fetus Collection by Shintaro Kago

 Of course, we had to include one of the masters of Ero Guro in this list (incidentally, for those interested, our writer Adam listed five of the most definitive artists of this Japanese subgenre).
 Weird, absurdist, and absolutely disgusting, each one of his one-shots is memorable, whether you like it or not.
 If the title does not give you a hint already, let us tell you this particular collection should include a bottle of bleach for your brain after you read it.
-Divided into 9 stories that range from women creating decorative arrangements with the spirit of their aborted fetuses to schoolgirls fighting against each other with their guts, literally.
+Divided into 9 stories that range from women creating decorative arrangements with the spirit of their terminations to schoolgirls fighting against each other with their guts, literally.
 Fun for the entire family!

 2. The Laughing Vampire by Suehiro Maruo